The unreasonable effectiveness of Nonstandard Analysis: Main results II: Reverse Mathematics 241

 Thirdly, we shall also obtain an interesting normal form in Theorem \ref{noco} which is a \emph{weakening} of nonstandard compactness, as follows: \be \textstyle (\exists^{\st}h)(\forall^{\st} k)(\forall x\in X)(\exists i< |h( k)|)(|x-h(k)(i)|_{X}\leq \frac{1}{k}). \ee Intuitively speaking, the weaker normal form \eqref{marhi} no longer states that every object in the space has a \emph{standard} object infinitely close by, but only the existence of a `discrete grid' with infinitesimal mesh on the space.
 This grid can be obtained by fixing standard $h$ as in \eqref{marhi} and applying overspill.
 As studied in Sections~\ref{cont1} and \ref{cont2}, the constructive/computable notion of compactness, called \emph{totally boundedness}, is obtained by term extraction from the weaker normal form \eqref{marhi}.
 This term extraction result is particularly elegant, as `dividing a compact space in infinitesimal pieces' features prominently in the intuitive infinitesimal calculus used to date in physics and engineering.

 Finally, similar to the equivalence between $\STP$ and \eqref{fanns}, it can be shown that the nonstandard compactness of $X$ is equivalent to the following formula:

 where $X\subseteq Z$, and the latter is a metric space with metric $|\cdot|_{Z}$.
-Note that \eqref{kal} expresses sequential compactness, as the antecedent gives rise to a sequence in $X$ converging to $z$; Furthermore, it is straightforward to formulate \eqref{kal} for general topological spaces (without a metric), i.e.\ we could treat rather general spaces using \eqref{kal} and \eqref{kalkuttttt}.
+Note that \eqref{kal} expresses sequential compactness, as the antecedent gives rise to a sequence in $X$ converging to $z$; furthermore, it is straightforward to formulate \eqref{kal} for general topological spaces (without a metric), i.e.\ we could treat rather general spaces using \eqref{kal} and \eqref{kalkuttttt}.
 A normal form of \eqref{kal} is similar to the one for \eqref{fanns} given by \eqref{frukkklk}, namely as follows (and is obtained as in the proof of \cite{samGH}*{Cor.\ 3.4}):

 where, as in Notation \ref{skim}, we write $z \in X^{*}$ for $z=(z_{0}, \dots, z_{k})$ for a sequence of length $|z|=k$ with $z_{i}\in X$ for $i<|z|$.
-The normal form \eqref{kalkuttttt} constitutes an `external' (as in `from the outside') characterisation of nonstandard compactness: A point $z\in Z$ is (standardly) bounded away from $X$ if $g$ bounds all points in the grid $w\in X^{*}$ away from $z$.
+The normal form \eqref{kalkuttttt} constitutes an `external' (as in `from the outside') characterisation of nonstandard compactness: a point $z\in Z$ is (standardly) bounded away from $X$ if $g$ bounds all points in the grid $w\in X^{*}$ away from $z$.
+As it happens, we study the associated \emph{anti-Specker property} in the context of higher-order RM in \cite{samnetspilot}.